-We've made the effort to convert our three-month blog about Savannah into an e-book.
-For 91 Days in Savannah contains all of our articles and a selection of nearly 150 of our best pictures.
-With a index sorted by category, links to the original blog posts, and cross-references spread throughout, the e-book is a perfect companion for a trip to Savannah.
+Updated Edition!!
+We've converted our three-month blog about Savannah into an exclusive e-book.
+For 91 Days in Savannah contains all of our articles and 195 of our best pictures, in full-color.

 Five years is usually considered to be a long time, but that's not necessarily the case in Savannah.
 We returned to find the city largely as we had left it.

 Eating well in Savannah isn't a problem.
 There are any number of excellent restaurants to discover, from classic barbecue joints to more modern cuisine.
 Upon returning after five years, we compiled a list of some of our favorites.
 If you're looking for good eats, you might want to give one of these restaurants a try.

 It's impossible to imagine Savannah without the stunning mansions which adorn so many of its squares and streets.
 But the city's architectural heritage was once in real danger of disappearing completely.

 Found on Madison Square, the Sorrel-Weed House has gained a reputation as the most haunted spot in a city known for ghouls.

 The Central of Georgia Railway company was founded in 1833, connecting Savannah to Macon and Southeast America's budding train network.
 The company's Savannah headquarters were closed in 1963, and today the grounds have found a new life as home to the Georgia State Railroad Museum.